-After being escorted to the CT area, you will be asked a few medical questions.
-While in the CT scanner you will lay flat on your back with your arms above your head.
+You will meet with our Patient Navigator who will walk you through the risks and benefits, as well as the lung cancer screening process, and answer any questions you may have.
+Afterwards, you will be escorted to the CT area, where you will be asked a few medical questions.
+While in the CT scanner, you will lay flat on your back with your arms above your head.
 You may eat and drink prior to your test.
-The test does not involve any intravenous injections.
+The test does not involve any needle sticks or injections.
 It’s quick, painless and could save your life.

 Who interprets the scans?

 A board-certified radiologist that has special training and experience in interpreting these types of tests will interpret your screening CT scan.
-Your screening CT is then presented by the radiologist in The Center for Chest Care, a multi-disciplinary lung cancer clinic.
+If abnormal, your screening CT is then presented by the radiologist at The Center for Chest Care, a multi-disciplinary lung cancer program.
 These physicians have expertise in lung cancer, and are committed to working together as a team to create a personalized plan for you.
 These specialists include:

 - Diagnostic Radiologists